botworld-wiki/beatburger.github.io/pages/arena.md

 <div markdown="1" class=" ghcms ghcms-laydee">

-This pop star turned judge waits for you to place bots before delivering his "stunning" verdict.
-He uses **4 bots at a time**.
+This pop star turned judge waits for you to place bots before delivering her "stunning" verdict.
+She uses **4 bots at a time and starts placing her bots only after player has put their bots onto the battlefield.

 ![300px arenamaster laydee](https://media.discordapp.net/attachments/985501437733797969/986529332761600060/Screenshot_20220615-124420_Botworld.png)